DmitriiTitkov/markdown-cv/index.md

 Dedicated to constantly improving the toolset and the code quality to maximise team productivity and remove support burden.

-# Skills
+## Skills
 **Proficient with**: Python, SQL, pandas, Django, DRF, FastAPI, Celery, Airflow, Docker, Git

 **Good with**: AWS, Javascript, React, Mongo, Elasticsearch, Kubernetes, Ansible

-# Projects
+## Professional experience
-### Asset Management - Senior Software engineer
+### Asset Management - Senior Software engineer `2021-Now`

-`2021-Now`
-Developed and maintained ETL data pipelines that processes billions of data points daily.
+ - Developed and maintained ETL data pipelines that processes billions of data points daily.
 Implemented new metrics and worked on re-engineering and refactoring of the exising.

-Delivered application for data insights to provide breakdown of calculations.
+ - Delivered application for data insights to provide breakdown of calculations.
 The application provided users with traceability information which reduced amount of support queries by 30%.

-Improved CI/CD process by adding new quality gates and policies which reduced change lead time by 5%.
+ - Improved CI/CD process by adding new quality gates and policies which reduced change lead time by 5%.

-Improved test quality and test coverage updating test structure and project layout.
+ - Improved test quality and test coverage updating test structure and project layout.

-### HPC - Senior Software engineer
+### HPC - Senior Software engineer `2020-2021`
 Build service that provides user and application on-boarding to HPC cluster.
 Designed Rest API that exposes existing applications and their versions and allows requesting new applications to be installed to the cluster.